10 Simple Dressing Aids Help Seniors Stay Independent

 Putting on socks can be a huge effort for some seniors.

-This sock aid makes it much easier to get socks on.
+This sock aid makes it much easier to put on socks.
 It has a plastic body and foam grips.

 First, put the sock on the plastic tube.
 Then, insert the foot into the tube and pull up using the grips.